amitxv/PC-Tuning/docs/physical-setup.md

 - Disable unnecessary devices such as WLAN, Bluetooth, High Definition Audio (if you are not using motherboard audio) controllers and unused USB ports (refer to [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html)), PCIe slots, iGPU and RAM slots

 - Disable Trusted Platform Module.
-On Windows 11, a minority of anticheats (Vanguard, FACEIT) require it to be enabled
+On Windows 11, a minority of anti-cheats (Vanguard, FACEIT) require it to be enabled

     - Verify TPM status by typing ``tpm.msc`` in ``Win+R``